matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 plane.
 Consequently, for high apertures, you'll get a lot of "deformations".

-However, if you look at the two functions above, you'll realize they return 4x4 matrices while our coordinates are 3d.
+However, if you look at the two functions above, you'll realize they return 4x4 matrices while our coordinates are 3D.
 How to use these matrices then ?
 The answer is [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 To make a long story short, homogeneous coordinates are best to deal with transformation and projections in 3D.
-In our case, because we're dealing with vertices (and not vectors), we only need to add 1 as the fourth coordinates (w) to all our vertices.
+In our case, because we're dealing with vertices (and not vectors), we only need to add 1 as the fourth coordinate (`w`) to all our vertices.
 Then we can apply the perspective transformation using the dot product.